-An Outbound TAXII™ Exchange Feed pushes STIX™ (Structured Threat Information eXpression)–formatted data to a TAXII server via a mailbox.
+An Outbound TAXII™ Exchange Feed pushes STIX™ (Structured Threat Information eXpression)–formatted data to a TAXII server inbox.

 - Log in with an Owner account valid for the desired Source.

-- On the top navigation bar (Figure 1), click POSTS (Figure 1) to access the Posts screen (Figure 2).
+- On the top navigation bar (Figure 1), click Posts to access the Posts screen (Figure 2).

-- From the HOME dropdown menu, or from the Intelligence Sources menu on the left-hand side of the page, select a Source, and the Source Profile screen will appear (Figure 3).
+- From the Home dropdown menu, or from the Intelligence Sources menu on the left-hand side of the page, select a Source, and the Source Profile screen will be displayed (Figure 3).

-- Click on the Source Config icon, and the Source Config screen will appear with the Attribute Types tab selected (Figure 4).
+- Click on the Source Config icon, and the Source Config screen will be displayed with the Attribute Types tab selected (Figure 4).

-- Click the Data tab, and the Data screen will appear (Figure 5).
+- Click the Data tab, and the Data screen will be displayed (Figure 5).

-- Click the + NEW OUTBOUND button, and the Configure Outbound TAXII Exchange window will appear with the TAXII tab highlighted (Figure 6).
+- Click the + NEW OUTBOUND button, and the Configure Outbound TAXII Exchange window will be displayed with the TAXII tab highlighted (Figure 6).